Dealing With Secondhand Smoke in a Rented Virginia Home

 Check Local Nonsmoking Laws

 Currently, Virginia does not have a statewide law prohibiting smoking in private residential units, such as apartments and condos.
 In fact, Virginia law prohibits local governments from enacting nonsmoking ordinances that are stricter than Virginia's Indoor Clean Air Act, which prohibits smoking in most public places but not private places.
 However, landlords are free to enact nonsmoking policies in their apartment and condo buildings.
-The Alexandria Coalition for Clean and Smoke Free Air provides useful information for both landlords and tenants who want to create smoke-free housing or who want to know about their respective rights and responsibilities when it comes to smoking in rental units.

-Talk to Your Landlord
+Talk to Your Landlord About Secondhand Smoke Concerns

 Remember to be respectful in your communications with your landlord.
 Detail your concerns and the problems you have been having with the secondhand smoke, and point out the specific lease provision or law that prohibits or restricts smoking in your apartment building or condo complex.
-Provide some potential solutions to the problem (such as fixing cracks in the walls or repairing faulty vents that allow smoke to drift into your home from a neighboring apartment).
+Provide potential solutions (such as fixing cracks in the walls or repairing faulty vents that allow smoke to drift into your home from a neighboring apartment).
 Be sure to leave your contact information so the landlord can discuss the matter with you further.

 Even if you have not found a lease provision or local law that prohibits or restricts smoking on the rental property, you (and any other concerned tenants) should still try to talk to your landlord, especially if your health (or another family member's) is at risk from secondhand smoking.
 Perhaps you can help your landlord establish a smoking policy in your apartment complex.
 You might be able to come up with a reasonable compromise, such as restricting smoking to certain areas or times.
-The American Lung Association website has lots of useful information to help support your case; see, for example, Smokefree Policies in Multi-Unit Housing - Steps for Success.
+The American Lung Association website has lots of useful information to help support your case; see, for example, Smokefree Policies in Multi-Unit Housing.

 If you can't reach a solution with your landlord and the secondhand smoke is disrupting your life or affecting your health, then you might consider moving out.
-Depending on the situation, you may have the right to break your lease because of the health effects of the secondhand smoking.
+Depending on the situation, you might have the right to break your lease because of the health effects of the secondhand smoking.

-Depending on the severity of the problem, you may even want to consider bringing a lawsuit against the rental property owner.
-You might be able to claim that the secondhand smoke constitutes a nuisance or disrupts your right to quiet enjoyment of the rental unit.
-The Alexandria Coalition for Clean and Smoke Free Air provides some information on a tenant's legal rights with regards to secondhand smoke and different legal remedies.
+Depending on the severity of the problem, you might even consider bringing a lawsuit against the rental property owner.
+You could claim that the secondhand smoke constitutes a nuisance or disrupts your right to quiet enjoyment of the rental unit.

 If you want to sue for money damages only (such as for dry cleaning or medical bills related to the secondhand smoke), you could consider bringing a lawsuit in small claims court.
 In Virginia, you can sue for up to $5,000 in small claims court.